 - They are in Crowd groups named

 ADMIN.
 You will need to add these groups and assign the user as a member of the groups.
-These Crowd group names map to the Spring Security authorisation roles defined in the AppFuse application.
+These Crowd group names map to the Spring Security authorization roles defined in the AppFuse application.

 - They are allowed to authenticate with the AppFuse application because EITHER they are in a group allowed to authenticate with Crowd (click for details) OR their container directory allows all users to authenticate (click for details).

 Congratulations.
-You have centralised authentication
+You have centralized authentication

-Application-level centralised user management
+Application-level centralized user management

 One quirk you may notice is that you can't view the profile details of users who exist in Crowd, but did not exist in AppFuse prior to the Crowd integration.
 Although it's possible to authenticate a Crowd user 'dude' and still run AppFuse as 'dude', 'dude' will not be in AppFuse's local database.
 AppFuse makes use of a database-backed user management system.
-In order to achieve application-level centralised user management, AppFuse will need to delegate its calls to create, retrieve, update and delete users to Crowd using Crowd's remote API.
-This will prevent data redundancy and eliminate the hassle of data synchronisation.
+In order to achieve application-level centralized user management, AppFuse will need to delegate its calls to create, retrieve, update and delete users to Crowd using Crowd's remote API.
+This will prevent data redundancy and eliminate the hassle of data synchronization.
 This is beyond the scope of this short tutorial.